2025 CBSC Fellows

 The 2020 CBSC Fellows at the Winter (pre-Covid) Retreat

-The CBSC is excited to be working with a great group of nine Community Building and Social Change Fellows for the 2019 Program.
+The CBSC excited to have worked with a great group of nine fellows for the 2019 Program.
 The 2019 Fellows are: Yoni Benzacar, Jenny Braverman, Theo Davis, Whitney Forbis, Mimi Madhaven, Julie Park, Ross Tizes, Grace Walters and Afshin Valani.
-This class of fellows brings a wide range of experiences and interests to the program and we look forward to a productive spring and summer terms.
+This class of fellows brought a wide range of experiences and interests to the program.

-For our projects, two teams of fellows will be working collaboratively with the Atlanta Regional Collaborative for Health Improvement (ARCHI) and the Georgia Conservancy.
+Two teams of fellows worked collaboratively with the Atlanta Regional Collaborative for Health Improvement (ARCHI) and the Georgia Conservancy.

-ARCHI is working with the CBSC on projects supporting the launch of a program in DeKalb aimed at improvement the well-being of several communities.
-Tentatively called the Youth Prosperity Collaborative, this effort will collect real-time data in a set of communities that will be reviewed and responded to via local service providers and community-led interventions.
-This is in some way building on past CBSC work with the DeKalb Sustainable Neighborhoods Initiative as areas being engaged each have functioning DSNI Steering Committees that will be partners in the work.
+ARCHI worked with the CBSC on projects supporting the launch of a program in DeKalb aimed at improving the well-being of several communities.
+Tentatively called the Youth Prosperity Collaborative, this effort collected real-time data in a set of communities that will be reviewed and responded to via local service providers and community-led interventions.
+This is in a way building on past CBSC work with the DeKalb Sustainable Neighborhoods Initiative as some of the areas engaged have functioning DSNI Steering Committees that partnered with the program in this work.

-CBSC Fellows will participate in the Georgia Conservancy’s work with the Covington Housing Authority in its’ housing plan creation.
-Working with their Sustainability Team, the fellows will be active in community engagement and assessments work.
-Their project is to both create a community input process and implement key strategies to gather a representative picture of community attitudes, priorities, opinions and visions for housing in Newton County and its’ municipalities.
+CBSC Fellows participated in the Georgia Conservancy’s work with the Covington Housing Authority in its housing plan creation.
+Working with their Sustainability Team, the fellows were active in community engagement and assessments work.
+Their project created a community input process and implemented key strategies to gather a representative picture of community attitudes, priorities, opinions and visions for housing in Newton County and its municipalities.

 The 2017-18 Program Year was a successful one in many ways.
 The core Community Building and Social Change Fellows Program partnered with two important efforts in building community.
 In addition to our core year-long fellows program, CBSC staff and fellows engaged in valuable efforts with long-standing partners.
 Please read more about the work of the CBSC programs in our 2017-18 Annual Report.